 Use your creative side to come up with a visually appealing location page.
 Mine is below!

 - Build remaining office location pages by clicking ‘New… Copy of this page’ while on the above page.
 This way, you will build a consistent look to all of your pages.
-Name each one ‘locationname Region’ for the location you’re building it for.
+When you copy the page, it also copies the page properties ensuring each copied location page already has the choice value of Location.
+Awesome!

 Thanks for reading.